rust-lang/rust/src/doc/trpl/hello-cargo.md

 language itself.
 These are the basics that will serve us well through the rest of our time with Rust.

-We have two options: Dive into a project with ‘[Learn Rust][learnrust]’, or start from the bottom and work our way up with ‘[Syntax and Semantics][syntax]’.
+You have two options: Dive into a project with ‘[Learn Rust][learnrust]’, or start from the bottom and work your way up with ‘[Syntax and Semantics][syntax]’.
 More experienced systems programmers will probably prefer ‘Learn Rust’, while those from dynamic backgrounds may enjoy either.
 Different people learn differently!
-Choose whatever’s right for us.
+Choose whatever’s right for you.

 [learnrust]: learn-rust.html
 [syntax]: syntax-and-semantics.html